cbor-wg/cddl/draft-ietf-cbor-cddl.md

-A cut in this position means that once the map key matches the entry carrying the cut, other potential matches for the key that occur in later entries in the group are no longer allowed.
+A cut in this position means that once the map key matches the entry carrying the cut, other potential matches for the key that occur in later entries in the group of the map are no longer allowed.
 (This rule applies independent of whether the value matches, too.)
 So the example above no longer matches the version modified with a cut.

 Since the desire for this kind of exclusive matching is so frequent, the ":" shortcut is actually defined to include the cut semantics.
 So